 The pristine waters are also a great place to enjoy snorkeling, with plenty of marine life calling the shores around the island home.

 Alternatively, you can scour the island trying to spot one of the many iguanas that call it home.
 Even though they are there, they are not always easy to see.

 My favorite thing to do in Bahia Honda is to find a place to chill away from others and fully enjoy the beauty of the island and the vibrant blue waters that surround it.

-Contrasting to the beautiful nature, you can find large sections of the old railroad that once connected Key West with the mainland before being destroyed by a hurricane.
+Contrasting to the beautiful nature, you can find large sections of the old railroad that once was built in an attempt to connect Key West with the mainland before being destroyed by a hurricane.

 INSIDER TIP: There is an entrance fee of $8 per vehicle to enter onto Bahia Honda.
 It is so worth the fee.
 The park is only opened from 0800-1700, however.
 Click here for more info about Bahia Honda.

 In addition, if you walk all the way over to the edge (southern) edge of the island, you can view the old bridge which has a part taken out.

 There is a concrete wall there that now has a fence on it that you can sit and you will often see iguanas on land and stingrays and various fish in the sea.
 I used to sit here and write for hours during the day long before they put a fence up.

 Day Trip to Islamorada